ololoepepe/BeQt/README.txt

    or other similar command ("nmake", "mingw32-make", etc.)

  * "make install"
-   In UNIX-like systems you may need the superuser privileges
+   You may need the superuser privileges in UNIX-like systems

 Note: When building from the command line, you have to configure the environment (path to Qt libraries, etc.).